 - 3/4 cup unbleached all-purpose flour

-- Preheat oven to 350 degrees F (176 C) and spray 7-8 standard-sized muffin tins with cooking spray.
+- Preheat oven to 350 degrees F (176 C) and spray 7-8 standard-sized muffin tins with cooking spray (amount as original recipe is written // adjust if altering batch size).
 Alternatively, fit each with a paper liner.

 - Prepare flax eggs in a small bowl and let rest for 5 minutes.